awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-env-vars.md

 + `CODEBUILD_INITIATOR`: The entity that started the build\.
 If AWS CodePipeline started the build, this is the pipeline's name, for example `codepipeline/my-demo-pipeline`\.
 If an IAM user started the build, this is the user's name, for example `MyUserName`\.
 If the Jenkins plugin for AWS CodeBuild started the build, this is the string `CodeBuild-Jenkins-Plugin`\.
 + `CODEBUILD_KMS_KEY_ID`: The identifier of the AWS KMS key that AWS CodeBuild is using to encrypt the build output artifact \(for example, `arn:aws:kms:region-ID:account-ID:key/key-ID` or `alias/key-alias`\)\.
 + `CODEBUILD_LOG_PATH`: The log stream name in CloudWatch Logs for the build\.
-+ `CODEBUILD_RESOLVED_SOURCE_VERSION`: For builds run by AWS CodePipeline, the commit ID or Amazon S3 version ID of the source code to be built\.
-Note that this value is available only if the pipeline's related Source action is based on an Amazon S3, AWS CodeCommit, or GitHub repository\.
-**Note**
++ `CODEBUILD_RESOLVED_SOURCE_VERSION`: An identifier for the version of a build's source code\.
+Its format depends on the source code repository:
+  +  For AWS CodeCommit, GitHub, GitHub Enterprise, and Bitbucket, it is the commit ID\.
+For these repositories, `CODEBUILD_RESOLVED_SOURCE_VERSION` is only available after the `DOWNLOAD_SOURCE` phase\.
- The CODEBUILD\_RESOLVED\_SOURCE\_VERSION environment variable may not always be available\.
+  +  For AWS CodePipeline, it is the source revision is provided by AWS CodePipeline\.
+For AWS CodePipeline, the `CODEBUILD_RESOLVED_SOURCE_VERSION` environment variable may not always be available\.
+  +  For Amazon S3, this does not apply\.
 + `CODEBUILD_SOURCE_REPO_URL`: The URL to the input artifact or source code repository\.
 For Amazon S3, this is `s3://` followed by the bucket name and path to the input artifact\.
 For AWS CodeCommit and GitHub, this is the repository's clone URL\.
 If a build originates from AWS CodePipeline then this may be empty\.
 + `CODEBUILD_SOURCE_VERSION`: For Amazon S3, the version ID associated with the input artifact\.
 For AWS CodeCommit, the commit ID or branch name associated with the version of the source code to be built\.
 For GitHub, the commit ID, branch name, or tag name associated with the version of the source code to be built\.
 + `CODEBUILD_SRC_DIR`: The directory path that AWS CodeBuild uses for the build \(for example, `/tmp/src123456789/src`\)\.